 Legal Marijuana and Massachusetts Renters’ Rights

 Last November, the state of Massachusetts legalized the recreational use of marijuana for adults who are 21 and older.
 Despite this, Federal law still classifies cannabis as an illegal drug.
+What are renters’ rights regarding the use of marijuana?

 Even in Massachusetts, while it’s legal to smoke marijuana, public consumption is not allowed.
 Homeowners can do as they please, but there are several potential obstacles for renters who want to use cannabis in their apartments.

-Landlords call the shots
+Landlords Call the Shots

 Other landlords have gone the route of asking tenants about their marijuana needs in applications.
 The law in Massachusetts also allows residents to possess marijuana for personal use.
 However, property owners can forbid this in their rental units, if they choose.
 Not even renters in public housing with medical marijuana prescriptions are permitted to smoke or possess marijuana.